Installation Best Practice’s

 You can see more details on the importance of roof ventilation in the articles below.

 We use a premium ridge vent called Trimline.
-It provides adequated exhaust ventilation and has a nice low profile appearance.
+It provides adequate exhaust ventilation and has a nice low profile appearance.

 In some hip roof, designs have little to no ridge for roof ventilation.
 In these situations we can use a solar-powered electric vent (see below) These solar vents are brilliant at pulling the hot air from the roof during the day.
 When the sun goes down, the vent stops running and leaves some of the heat in the roof space.
 One solar-powered roof vent is equivalent to 12 “whirlybird” roof ventilators.